petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search/setting-up-a-text-embedding-provider.md

 The [Hugging Face Inference Endpoints](https://huggingface.co/inference-endpoints) service is an enterprise-grade, paid text embedding service from Hugging Face.
 When testing and developing your semantic search solution, you can use the [Inference API](#using-the-hugging-face-inference-api).

 Most of the setup is completed in Hugging Face.
+After setting up the Inference API,

 1. Go to your Hugging Face account settings and copy your access token.